-14.16 Meal Penalty.
+14.16 Meal Penalty

 If an Employee is unable to have a meal period by the times specified in this article, except as allowed in sections 14.5 and 14.7, the Company shall be required to pay a meal penalty until a meal period is provided or the Employee is wrapped.
+When their position allows, Employees shall make best efforts to schedule their own first meal period in consultation with the appropriate Department Head and shall not incur first meal penalties without approval from the Production Manager.
 Meal penalty shall be calculated as follows: